agh-cs-imbeciles/p4-load-balancing/unequal_load_balance/README.md

 make stop
 ```

-## Next Steps

-Congratulations, your implementation works!
-Move on to [Quality of Service](../qos).

 ## Relevant Documentation

 Documentation on the Usage of Gateway (gw) and ARP Commands in topology.json is [here](https://github.com/p4lang/tutorials/tree/master/exercises/basic#the-use-of-gateway-gw-and-arp-commands-in-topologyjson)

 The documentation for P4_16 and P4Runtime is available [here](https://p4.org/specs/)

-All excercises in this repository use the v1model architecture, the documentation for which is available at:
+The documentation for v1model architecture is available at:

 1. The BMv2 Simple Switch target document accessible [here](https://github.com/p4lang/behavioral-model/blob/master/docs/simple_switch.md) talks mainly about the v1model architecture.
 2. The include file `v1model.p4` has extensive comments and can be accessed [here](https://github.com/p4lang/p4c/blob/master/p4include/v1model.p4).